vinay-sj/python-flask-microservices/README.md

 * Automate the synthetic test and monitor creation.

 ### Docker: //TODO More info to add here
+* We have used Docker in our project in the following ways-
+  1. Docker to build individual images of each of the different microservices.
+  2. Docker Hub which acts as a repository for saving each of these individual images in their respective repositories.
+  3. Docker Compose for deploying all of our containers in AWS using the docker-compose.yaml file.

 ### Datadog monitoring and synthetic test